emahoney929/DevOps-Final-Project/README.md

 during the specified year from the webscraper.
 The information comes from the website: https://www.baseball-reference.com/

+# Directions To Run Program
-After pulling the container image from Docker, run the program using the following command: docker run -i emahoney929/scraper
+Pull the Docker image from DockerHub using the following command in your terminal: docker pull emahoney929/scraper:latest Run the Docker image from the terminal using the following command: docker run -i emahoney929/scraper

 # Pipeline Overview
 After every push is made to the main branch, a workflow is created to in order to conduct unit and integration